13 Famous TV Cliffhangers That Still Get Fans Talking

 It’s easy to argue that essentially every Lost finale is a wild cliffhanger, but we’re focusing on the last episode of the third season, which still has us scratching our heads.
 As if the series wasn’t confusing enough (and didn’t require a ton of attention to detail to make sense of what was going on), here we found out that some of what appeared to be flashbacks were actually flash-forwards.
 It was a game-changer for viewers who thought maybe, just maybe, they were finally catching on to the writers’ playbook.
 Despite its craziness, Lost does not appear on our list of the weirdest shows on TV.

 As Jon Snow lay looking very much dead in the season five finale of Game of Thrones, viewers wondered how in the world the series would bring one of its pivotal heroes back to life.
 After all, Snow couldn’t reallllly be dead for good…or could he?
 Actor Kit Harington went along with the charade, telling Entertainment Weekly, “I’ve been told I’m dead.
 I’m dead.
 I’m not coming back next season.”
 But as we know, it’s a tangled web they weave on GoT, and we had not yet seen the last of Snow, thankfully.

 Buffy the Vampire Slayer

 Can one really have a show called Buffy the Vampire Slayer after Buffy herself has met her maker?
 That’s an idea the series tinkered with when, at the end of the fifth season finale, our heroine sacrificed herself to save others by throwing herself into a portal that closed when she died.
 Viewers didn’t know how the series would continue to play out without Buffy, making this one of the most heart-wrenching of the original episodes.
-If you loved Buffy, try one of our book picks for the show’s biggest fans.

 Star Trek: The Next Generation